updated July 2009

 ~ Damage to Corn ~ may Damage to Corn

-Allotments, by definition are left to the wildlife for extended periods during which they often run amok for no apparent reason.
-Its one thing to lose crops like gooseberries and peas to pigeons.
-And birds have eaten every last red currant which I was very much looking forward to.
-But this damage is a bit disheartening as it is not for food.
+Allotments, by definition, are left to the wildlife for extended periods during which they often run amok for no apparent reason.
+It’s one thing to lose crops like gooseberries and peas to pigeons.
+And birds have sometimes eaten every last red currant, which is why I try to net them early.
+But this damage was a bit disheartening as it is not for food.
+Fortunately this years's corn is doing well.

 More Damage